flutter/website/src/get-started/test-drive/_vscode.md

    - To setup a real device, follow the device-specific instructions on the [Install][] page for your OS.
 1. Invoke **Run > Start Debugging** or press <kbd>F5</kbd>.
-1. Wait for the app to launch &mdash; progress is printed in the **Debug Console** view.
+1. Wait for the app to launch&mdash;progress is printed in the **Debug Console** view.

 {% capture save_changes -%}